Solopreneurs

 Time spent per month: 2 hours.
 Output: 30+ posts across 3 platforms.
 Results: Consistent presence, growing audience, actual inquiries.

 Same person.
 Same AI tool.
 Completely different outcome.
 The only difference is the system.
+(This extends beyond prompts — the same gap exists between AI tools and AI systems.
+Tools alone don't fix marketing either.)

 The 5 Systems Every Solopreneur Needs